 2. Visitors may be unsettling your cat

 Your cat may be unsettled when you have visitors and may hide under your bed until they feel confident enough to come out.
-New people also bring in new smells which can confuse your kitty as they’re not used to having strangers in their space!
-Ask your visitors to give your fur-ball some space.
-It’s best to give them the space they need and allow them to venture out when they’re ready.
-If your cat feels reassured by your presence, it’s ok to comfort them by giving them some special treats and affection.
+New people also bring in new smells which can confuse your puss as they’re not used to having strangers in their space!
+Although it can be tempting, try not to stroke or soothe your cat when they’re hiding and ask your visitors to give your furball some space.
+Stroking or praising your cat while they are hiding may accidentally reinforce their hiding behaviour; instead, it’s best to ignore your cat, giving them the space they need and allow them to venture out when they’re ready.

 3. Your cat may be afraid of another kitty

-If you have a family of kitties, then be aware that any tension between your cats may be causing one of them to hide.
-Or perhaps a neighborhood cat walking past the window might be upsetting them; closing the curtains may help reduce any cause of fear outside the house.
-If your pet feels threatened, then they’ll want to find somewhere safe to hide away.
-So make sure you provide them with access to a safe space as well as their own resources.
-Be especially aware that one of your cats could be blocking the other’s access to their food, water, and litter box.
-Having food, water, and litter box for each cat will help diffuse any tension
+If you have a family of kitties then be aware that any tension between your cats may be causing one of them to hide.
+Or perhaps a neighbourhood cat walking past the window might be upsetting them; closing the curtains may help reduce any cause of fear outside the house.
+If your pet feels threatened then they’ll want to find somewhere safe to hide away so make sure you provide them with access to a safe space as well as their own resources; be especially aware that one of your cats could be blocking the other’s access to their food, water, and litter box.

 Never Scold Your Cat For Hiding